maxdiluca/virtualrealitylab/content/authors/P_Tammie_Nwaochei/index.md

   - Project Students
 ---

-Tammie Nwaochei is a Computer Science student at the University of Birmingham.
-Her public profile highlights experience with Schneider Electric and AI-assisted micro-game development through a University of Birmingham Intern Match placement.
+Tammie Nwaochei is a Computer Science student at the University of Birmingham with interests in AI-assisted game development, data analysis and digital tools.
+Her experience includes work with Schneider Electric and AI-assisted micro-game development through a University of Birmingham Intern Match placement.